Auditware/aw-website/README.md

 # Auditware Website

 A static, code-first website rebuilt from Webflow export using Astro, MDX, and Storybook.
-This ensures visual design fidelity while enabling AI-driven iteration and safe collaboration with non-technical contributors.

 ## 🚀 Quick Start